On this page:

 Australia — Plain Packaging

 Australia's plain packaging laws were challenged at the World Trade Organization (WTO) by Cuba, the Dominican Republic, Honduras, and Indonesia.
 A related dispute by Ukraine was discontinued in May 2015.
 On 28 June 2018, the WTO panel hearing the disputes found in favour of Australia on all grounds, ruling that plain packaging is an evidence-based measure that contributes to public health, that it is not more trade-restrictive than necessary, and that it does not violate WTO obligations relating to intellectual property.
-Honduras and the Dominican Republic have appealed this decision to the WTO Appellate Body.
-Please see our post on the background to the decision, and our post and paper summarising the panel report for more information.
+Honduras and the Dominican Republic appealed the decision to the WTO Appellate Body.
+On 9 June 2020, the WTO Appellate Body dismissed the appeal upholding the findings of the panel.
+Please see our post on the background to the decision, our paper summarising the panel report and our post on the Appellate Body decision for more information.

 US — Measures Affecting the Production and Sale of Clove Cigarettes (2012)